-The White House Office of Science and Technology Policy and the Bill & Melinda Gates Foundation convened the summit, titled “Precision Public Health: The First 1,000 Days,” at UCSF.
+The White House Office of Science and Technology Policy and the Bill & Melinda Gates Foundation convened the summit, titled “Precision Public Health: The First 1,000 Days,” at UCSF on June 6-7.

 “We are embarking on a journey together to explore what is possible in precision public health,” said summit organizer Kirsten Bibbins-Domingo, PhD, MD, Lee Goldman, MD, Endowed Chair in Medicine and director of the Center for Vulnerable Populations at Zuckerberg San Francisco General.

 The summit focused on the first 1,000 days of a child’s life, a time during which critically important development occurs.

 “We hope that these experiences will inspire you to the possibilities of how we can partner to ensure that all children, no matter what their circumstance, have the best opportunity to survive and thrive,” said UCSF Chancellor Sam Hawgood, MBBS, in his opening remarks for the summit.

 Threats and Opportunities